 Second Battle of Adobe Walls (1874)

-A decade after the First Battle of Adobe Walls, several merchants from Dodge City, Kansas following the buffalo hunters south into the Texas Panhandle, established a large complex, called the Myers and Leonard Store, near the Fort Adobe ruins.
+A decade after the First Battle of Adobe Walls, several merchants from Dodge City, Kansas, following the buffalo hunters south into the Texas Panhandle, established a large complex, called the Myers and Leonard Store, near the Fort Adobe ruins.
 The business included a corral and restaurant, with the primary purpose of serving the ever-increasing influx of buffalo hunters in the area.
-In April 1874 a second store, operated by Charles Rath and Company, was opened, and shortly afterward, James N. Hanrahan and Charles Rath opened a saloon, and Tom O’Keefe started a blacksmith shop.
+In April 1874, a second store was opened, operated by Charles Rath and Company.
+James N. Hanrahan and Charles Rath opened a saloon shortly afterward, and Tom O’Keefe started a blacksmith shop.
 By the end of spring, 200 to 300 buffalo hunters roamed the area, and trade at Adobe Walls was booming.

 Of those Indians that remained in the area, they correctly perceived the post and the buffalo hunting as a significant threat to their existence.
 In the spring, the Indians held a Sun Dance, where Comanche medicine man Isa-tai foretold a victory to the warriors who fought to rid the buffalo hunters.

 Early in the morning of June 27, 1874, a combined force of some 700 Comanche, Cheyenne, Kiowa, and Arapaho warriors, led by Comanche Chief Quanah Parker and Isa-tai, attacked the buffalo camp.
 The hunters took refuge in two stores and a saloon.

 Though the post held only 28 men, including Old West characters Bat Masterson and Billy Dixon, Isa-tai’s prophecy proved an illusion.
 Despite being dramatically outnumbered, the hunters’ superior weapons repelled the Indian assault.
 Dixon, fighting from inside James Hanrahan’s saloon, is said to have made a historical shot, becoming a hero two days into the battle, when a bullet from his Sharps buffalo rifle knocked an Indian off his horse nearly a mile away, but this was perhaps exaggerated.
 Dixon himself never claimed credit for his “long shot.”

 After four days of continuous battle, about 100 men arrived to reinforce the post, and the Indians soon retreated.
 While estimates vary regarding the losses, as many as 70 Indians were killed, and many others, including Parker, were wounded.